 Do you want to target users who have already shown interest in your product?
 Of course, you do!

-Let’s say you already have a remarketing campaign setup that’s targeting your website visitors.
+Let’s say you already have a remarketing campaign in Google Ads that’s targeting your website visitors.
 What membership duration did you set for this audience?

 How to set the membership duration: